Key Takeways 🔑

 Whether you are planning to move to the snow-peaked caps of the Chilean Andes, the rolling deserts of Saudi Arabia, or the smart city streets of Rome, there’s an important document you’ll need to help you land a coveted teaching position abroad: a resume.

 It should come as no surprise that in order to teach English overseas, as is the case for the majority of jobs out there, you will need to prove your qualifications.
 The standard way to do this is through a resume.
 Though submitting a resume may not necessarily be the first step in your journey toward teaching abroad, most all programs use this tool at some stage in the process as an effective way to evaluate your preparedness for such a position.

 Writing a resume can be a difficult task even when you have a ton of experience in the field, and it can be even more daunting if your prior teaching experience is limited.
 But whether you’ve spent several years teaching or have never set foot in a classroom, there's a way to craft a resume that demonstrates your teaching potential to future employers.

-Along the lines of professionalism, it is of the utmost importance that you spell check the document.
+Professionalism: It is of the utmost importance that you spell-check the document.
 It should also go without saying that you should never lie on a resume.
 Don’t include experiences, titles, or skills that you don’t actually possess.